TotallyInformation/node-red-contrib-uibuilder/docs/uibuilder.module.md

   Obviously care must always be taken with a feature like this since it may open your UI to security issues.

   See [Dynamic Load](#method-load) below.

+## Limitations

+The main limitation of this new, ESM version of the library is that it can only be used as an ESM module.
+I've investigated whether it is possible to do a translation to an ES6, IIFE version to more closely match the older `uibuilderfe` library, this does not appear to be possible at this time because there are no tools that will allow it.

 ---